Clipping Improves Adam-Norm and AdaGrad-Norm when the Noise Is Heavy-Tailed: Missing Proofs from

-i.e., the high-probability complexity of \algname{AdaGrad} has inverse-power dependence on $\delta$. \end{theorem} \begin{proof} Before we delve into the technical details, we provide an intuition behind the proof.
+\begin{proof} Before we delve into the technical details, we provide an intuition behind the proof.
 We want to use the lower bound from \cref{col: bound-iterates} and estimate the bound for the number of iterations \revision{required to achieve the desired optimization error $\varepsilon$ with probability at least $1-\delta$}.
 Moreover, we need to set $\nu$ \revision{depending on} the accuracy $\varepsilon$ ($\nu$ is analytically clarified later).
-We denote the \revision{output} of deterministic \algname{AdaGrad} after $t$ iterations as $\hat{x}_t$.
+We denote the \revision{output} of deterministic \algname{M-AdaGrad} after $t$ iterations as $\hat{x}_t$.
 Then, we introduce the noise in the stochastic gradient in the following way

 where